-Doctoral Psychology Internship
+Doctoral Internship in School Psychology

-Field Supervisor Evaluation Form
+Field Supervisor Evaluation

-Intern:
+ntern:

 Field Supervisor: Specialty

 track: Date:

-Field supervisors should meet individually with the intern to discuss all ratings.
-When giving feedback, please provide examples of both strengths and areas for improvement, including discussion of how the intern might address any areas of concern in future training.
-(Note: all students are expected to achieve a Minimum Level of Competency (MLA) of 4 or higher for all core competencies at completion of internship).
-These include: research, ethical and legal standards, individual and cultural diversity, professional values/attitudes, and behaviors, communication and interpersonal skills, assessment, intervention, supervision and consultation/inter-professional/interdisciplinary skills.
+provide examples of bo address any areas of co of Competency (MLA) of research, ethical and le pehaviors, communicat d meet individually with the intern to discuss all ratings.
+When given the strengths and areas for improvement, including discussion of honcern in future training.
+(Note: all students are expected to achieve of 4 or higher for all core competencies at completion of internship agal standards, individual and cultural diversity, professional values tion and interpersonal skills, assessment, intervention, supervision fessional/interdisciplinary skills. ow the intern might we a Minimum Level p).
+These include: s/attitudes, and